hpc/charliecloud/doc-src/faq.rst

 This isn't a problem.
 The quirk applies only to files owned by the invoking user, because :code:`ch-run` is unprivileged outside the namespace, and thus he or she could simply :code:`chmod` the file to read it.
-That is, access inside and outside the container remains equivalent.
+Access inside and outside the container remains equivalent.

 References: